mikekonan/go-oas3/README.md

 Remove cast dependency from generated code.

+Create an example that covers all use cases.

 ## Have a question or need some functionality?
 Feel free to discuss it or do a PR.